rundeck/docs/en/administration/configuration/remote-job-execution.md

 * `Random` - Executes randomly among allowed members
 * `RoundRobin` - Executes round-robin style among allowed members
 * `Preset` - Executes on one other preset member
-* `Load` - Executes on a member based on load (Requires Pro Cluster 2.3.0 or a later release.
+* `Load` - Executes on a member based on load (Requires Enterprise Cluster 2.3.0 or a later release.
 See Enable Load Balanced Policy)

 #### List of Allowed Members